naticodes/SierraBreeze/README.md

 ```

 ### Arch Linux
+Versão do repositório AUR está desatualizada, buildar a partir da fork!

-SierraBreeze can also be installed from the [AUR](https://aur.archlinux.org/packages/sierrabreeze-kwin-decoration-git/) using
+~~SierraBreeze can also be installed from the [AUR](https://aur.archlinux.org/packages/sierrabreeze-kwin-decoration-git/) using~~
 ``` shell
 yaourt sierrabreeze-kwin-decoration-git
 ```